will-hossack/Poptics/docs/csv.rst

 =======================

 There are two simple CSV file functions to read and write simple CSV of float data direct to and from numpy.ndarray.

-There are:
+These are:

 .. autofunction:: poptics.csvfile.readCSV

 This funtion will also ignore comment lines starting with \# and also blank lines, but there is no other processing.
 The actual reads and done with the standard csv.read() function.

 .. autofunction:: poptics.csvfile.writeCSV

 The written files are simple comma delimited file with floats is 12.5e format.
 The actual write is done by default action of csv.write()

 Examples
 ========